Skip to main content

 • The PATH Summer Academy will take place during Summer Session II: August 3 - September 5.
 Click Here to learn more about Summer Session II dates.

-• Students will be asked to attend a mandatory orientation (Date to be determined) to receive all their class materials and other program information for the start of the summer.
+• Students will be asked to attend a mandatory orientation on July 31 at 11:30 AM - 1:00 PM to receive all their class materials and other program information for the start of the summer.

 Description of Classes